squaredev-io/squaredev/README.md

 ## How it works

-Squaredev is a combination of open source tools that makes it easy to build with LLMs.
+SquareDev is a combination of open source tools that makes it easy to build with LLMs.
 Sitting on the shoulder of giant like [LangChain](https://www.langchain.com/), [Hugging Face](https://huggingface.co/), [Supabase](https://supabase.com/) and others.
 [SquareDev](https://squaredev.io/) is building the tools for developers with or without AI expertise to build with LLMs.

 ### Architecture